Kaede was aghast as she trekked into the wasteland north of town.

 "I am in charge of these few tents, yes."

-"Then please, you have to move these tents further away from the battlefield!"
+"Then please, you have to move them further away from the battlefield!"

 The noblewoman stared back.
-For a moment she seemed nonplussed, but as the seconds dragged on a growing ire returned to her gaze:
+For a moment she seemed nonplussed, but as the seconds dragged on a simmering ire returned to her gaze:

-"Look, I don't know what you think you know, but your master's stunt today has already killed hundreds of my countrymen, including my cousin.
+"Look, I don't know what you think you know, but your master's stunt today has already killed hundreds of my countrymen, including a cousin of mine.
 Many of these men simply cannot afford to be moved until they recover some."

 "Carole," The lady turned impatiently to one of her subordinates.
 "Take her to Her Highness."